huixie90/cpp_papers/concat.md

 only related by their common base `B`, and `d1`, `d2`, and `b` be some range of these types, respectively. `concat(b, d1, d2)` is a well-formed range of `B` by the current formulation, suggesting such usage is supported.
-However, a mere reordering of the sequence, say to `concat(rd1, rd2, rb)`, yields one that is not.
+However, a mere reordering of the sequence, say to `concat(d1, d2, b)`, yields one that is not.

 The authors believe that such cases should be supported, but can only be done so